34 Weeks Pregnant: What To Expect

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 When the going gets tough, the tough gets going!
-You are so close to your goal at this point, it doesnt even seem like a bother to go through all the annoyances and grievances pregnant women experience.
-Here is a list of suggestions and answers to any questions you might be having about your 34th week of being pregnant.
+You are so close to your goal at this point, all the annoyances and grievances that pregnant women experience don’t seem like a bother anymore.
+Here is a list of suggestions and answers to any questions you might be having about your 34th week of being pregnant!

 Your Baby’s Growth During Pregnancy – Week 34

-34 weeks pregnant baby size is almost 45 cm from top to bottom, around the size of a large pumpkin.
+At 34 weeks pregnant, the baby size is almost 45 cm from top to bottom – around the size of a large pumpkin.
 At slightly over 2 kg, your baby is still going to grow some more.
-His/her skeleton is hard by this time, except for the skull bones which remain soft to allow passage through the birth canal.
+Its skeleton is hard by this time, except for the skull bones, which remain soft to allow passage through the birth canal.

 Common Body Changes

 Week 34 will bring its own challenges to the table.
 This week you will experience another host of body changes during pregnancy.